(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Almost-Quantum Bell Inequalities

 with

-The set of inequalities $\<P|M|P\>-\sum_{i\in|v|}M_{i,i}|P\>_i\leq 0$ therefore defines a set of (almost) quantum Bell inequalities for any number of players, inputs and outputs separating (almost) quantum from the post-quantum set.
-Choosing appropriate $M$ satisfying \eqref{eq:M-bound} allows to identify non-trivial boundaries of the Almost Quantum set (and recovers some of the boundaries identified by principles such as macroscopic locality \cite{gachechiladze2022quantum,yang2011quantum} or local orthogonality \cite{fritz2013local}).
+The set of inequalities $\<P|M|P\>-\sum_{i\in|v|}M_{i,i}|P\>_i\leq 0$ therefore defines a set of almost-quantum Bell inequalities for any number of players, inputs and outputs separating (almost-) quantum from the post-quantum set.
+Choosing appropriate $M$ satisfying \eqref{eq:M-bound} allows us to identify non-trivial boundaries of the almost-quantum set (and recovers some of the boundaries identified by principles such as macroscopic locality \cite{gachechiladze2022quantum,yang2011quantum} or local orthogonality \cite{fritz2013local}).
 In certain Bell scenarios such as when two players perform binary measurements, this class of inequalities also allows to identify tight boundary regions of the quantum set.